ArtifactDB/gobbler/README.md

 - `consume` (optional): boolean specifying whether the Gobbler is allowed to attempt to move files from `source` into the registry.
   If successful, this consumes the files in the temporary directory, avoiding an extra copy but invalidating the contents of `source`.
   If not provided, this defaults to false.
+- `spoof` (optional): string specifying the name of a user, on whose behalf this request is performed.
+  Only supported if [spoofing permissions](#administration) are provided and the current user is allowed to make a request on behalf of the spoofed user.

 On success, the files will be transferred to the registry.
 The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.